-You’ve saved for years, and the big day is finally here.
-It’s time to withdraw from your 529 College Savings Plan.
-Withdrawing in the right way, and for the proper expenses, is critical if you want to make the most of the funds you’ve saved.
-Even if you’re not keen on studying the ins and outs of 529 withdrawals, there are a few things you absolutely need to know:
+You’ve saved up for your kid's college for years, and the big day is finally here.
+It’s time to withdraw from your 529 Savings Plan.
+Withdrawing in the right way, and for the proper expenses, is critical if you want to make the most of the funds you’ve invested.
+Even if you’re not keen on studying the specific ins and outs of 529 withdrawals, there are a few things you need to know:

-- What is the difference between qualified vs. non-qualified expenses?
+- There is a difference between qualified and non-qualified expenses.

-- Are there any strategies or exceptions to allow non-qualified withdrawals without penalty?
+- There are strategies or exceptions to allow non-qualified withdrawals without penalty.

 Understanding what happens when you withdraw from your 529 helps you properly plan for college and your child’s future.

 You can always withdraw the money you originally invested, penalty-free.
 Only gains are subject to taxation and a 10% penalty if you've contributed after-tax money.

 Where Can My 529 Plan Be Spent?

 Your 529 plan has specific rules for spending in return for those 529 tax benefits and other advantages.
 You can spend the money you’ve saved on expenses directly related to your education costs, including:

 Tuition and fees for full and part-time students can be paid with 529 plans.

 Whether you live on campus or off, you can use your 529 plan spending for your room-and-board expenses.
 The caveat here is that your off-campus housing costs can’t be higher than you’d pay to live on campus if you want to use 529 funds.